wkumari/draft-vandergaast-edns-client-subnet/README.md

    their clients MUST fully implement the caching behaviour described in Section 7.3.

-   Intermediate Nameservers supporting ECS MUST forward options with SOURCE PREFIX-LENGTH set to 0 (that is, completely anonymized).
-Such options MUST NOT be replaced with more accurate address information.

-   An Intermediate Nameserver MAY also forward ECS options with actual address information.
+   An Intermediate Nameserver MAY forward ECS options with address information.
 This information MAY match the source IP address of the incoming query, and MAY have more or fewer address bits than the Nameserver would normally include in a locally originated ECS option.
+   If an Intermediate Nameservers receives a query with SOURCE PREFIX- LENGTH set to 0 it MUST forward the query as-is and MUST NOT replace it with more accurate address information.

    If for any reason the Intermediate Nameserver does not want to use the information in an ECS option it receives (too little address